 For an example, let's assume a structure with 100,000 square feet of wall space.
 This could be a large warehouse, an industrial subdivision, a housing complex, or less than one mile of freeway sound wall.
-For argument sake, we will compare a 6inch thick concrete tilt-up wall and an 8-inch thick concrete masonry wall (this example is based on nominal dimensions to consumes the most cement?
+For argument sake, we will compare a 6inch thick concrete tilt-up wall and an 8-inch thick concrete masonry wall (this example is based on nominal dimensions to make the math easier).
+Which wall system California and Nevada well exceeds the consumes the most cement?
+California and Nevada well exceeds the minimum strength requirement.
+We will